-This article is for all individuals using the Global Delivery Network
+This article is for anyone who is using the Global Delivery Network.

 The Smartling Global Delivery Network (GDN) is a translation proxy tool that enables you to offer translated websites and web applications without the need to internationalize your site or host and manage translated content within your systems.
 It also allows you to make changes to translations and have those changes reflected on your production site within seconds.
 To understand how it works, let’s first look at how web browsers display websites.